 API3 is a collaborative effort to build, manage and monetize dAPIs at scale.
 To achieve this in a fully decentralized way, the incentives of the participants are reconciled through the governance, security, and value capture utilities of the API3 token.
 The project has a completely open and direct governance model, where any API3 token holder is able to stake to obtain direct voting privileges in the API3 DAO.
 In addition, stakers will benefit from dAPI usage through inflationary staking rewards and any additional benefits that the DAO may decide on in the future.
-The staked API3 tokens will back an on-chain insurance service as collateral to provide dAPI users with quantifiable and trustless security guarantees (see Figure 1).
+The staked API3 tokens will collateralize on-chain service coverage to provide dAPI users with quantifiable and trustless security against qualifying malfunctions (see Figure 1).